civiform/docs/website/src/getstarted-new.md

 ---
 layout: layouts/page.njk
-title: CiviForm | Get started
+title: CiviForm | Get Started
 ---
-# Get started
+# Get Started

 To get started learning how to deploy CiviForm in your organization, <br>use this guide to learn what steps are needed at each stage of implementation.